KIM-GOING/Backend-Django-CRUD-Tutorial/README.md

-# backend_practice
+# Backend-Django-CRUD-Tutorial
-Backend practice with Django
+Routing and CRUD tutorial using Django